-- 1. Rules governing the seed sources and disease tolerance standards (as outlined on pages 11-12) for Nuclear stocks must be followed.
-All stocks not initiated in the year of production or sale must have an annual testing for the presence of disease organisms and a grow-out or other test approved by PCS to verify trueness to type and varietal identification. - 2.
-Accurate and complete accession records must be kept on all nuclear stocks and be available for review if requested by PCS.
-Information should include year of initiation into tissue culture, source of the line, general increase data, pertinent field performance characteristics, and disease testing history. - 3.
+- A. Sale of Nuclear Material from Private or Grower Operated Laboratories: - 1.
+Rules governing the seed sources and disease tolerance standards (as outlined on pages 9-10) for Nuclear stocks must be followed.
+All stocks must have an annual testing for the presence of disease organisms and a grow-out or other test approved by PCS to verify trueness to type and varietal identification. - Accurate and complete accession records must be kept on all nuclear stocks and be available for review if requested by PCS.
+Information should include year received as tissue culture material, source of the line, and disease testing history.
+A form for this information will be provided by PCS. - 3.
 All greenhouse produced stocks (minitubers) shall have at least two inspections during their growth.
 At the time of the second inspection, prior to vine death, plants will be examined to verify trueness to type and varietal identification.
-Minitubers will be examined in storage for any apparent problems prior to shipment or subsequent field growth. - 4.
-All nuclear stocks must be kept in a clone bank with accurate identification on each tube or vessel.
-These stocks shall be kept in the clone bank no less than one year from the date of any sale. - 5.
+Minitubers may be examined in storage for any apparent problems prior to shipment or subsequent field growth. - 4.
+All nuclear stocks must be kept in a clone bank with accurate identification, specifically the variety name and date received, on each tube or vessel. - 5.
+At the time an increase is started for a greenhouse crop, the nuclear material must have had an annual disease test.
+The greenhouse crop should be labeled with the date the nuclear material was received. - 6.
 Nuclear stock production in Colorado can be contracted for out-of-state growers providing that the arrangements made fall within the capacity of PCS to carry out.
 If requested, a copy of the contract shall be made available to PCS prior to actual tissue culture increase and sale.
-Nuclear stocks under contract must meet minimum Colorado standards as described within this document. - 6.
+Nuclear stocks under contract must meet minimum Colorado standards as described within this document. - 7.
 Nuclear stocks sold will not be tagged with an official tag or bulk certificate used on other certified seed stocks.
 Instead, there will be an affidavit included with the nuclear material which carries information relating to its accession, disease testing records, varietal identification, numbers sold, and product identity (i.e., minitubers, tissue culture plantlets, microtubers, etc.).
-The stocks will be recorded as eligible for certification as Generation 1 under the Colorado Rules and Regulations.
+The stocks will be recorded as eligible for certification as Generation 1 under the Colorado Rules and Regulations. - B. Use of Sacks to Sell Certified Seed: - 1.
+New sacks must be used if seed potatoes are harvested and/or stored in sacks. - 2.
+New sacks must be used for the marketing of seed potatoes unless they are shipped in bulk. - 3.
+Mini-bulk bags (20-25 cwt/bag) are considered a bulk conveyance.